Indians pitcher Carrasco cheered in return from leukemia

 ST. PETERSBURG, Fla.
+(AP) — This was no ordinary outing for Carlos Carrasco, and everyone at Tropicana Field knew it.

-(AP) — Carlos Carrasco made his return to the mound from leukemia Sunday and the Cleveland Indians pitcher was applauded by both teams in a touching scene during Tampa Bay’s 8-2 victory that completed a three-game sweep.
+The popular Cleveland Indians pitcher nicknamed Cookie made his return to the mound from leukemia Sunday and was applauded by both teams in a touching scene during Tampa Bay’s 8-2 victory that completed a three-game sweep.

-The right-hander entered in the seventh inning for his first major league appearance since being diagnosed with a treatable form of leukemia in June.
-He received a standing ovation from the Tropicana Field crowd, and players from both sides cheered while standing in front of their respective dugouts.
+Carrasco entered in the seventh inning for his first major league appearance since being diagnosed with a treatable form of leukemia in June.
+The right-hander received a standing ovation from the crowd, and players from both sides cheered while standing in front of their respective dugouts.

+“Even the other team came out.
+My teammates, that was great because they have supported me from Day One to now,” Carrasco said.
+“It’s unbelievable.”

 Indians star shortstop Francisco Lindor went to the mound and hugged an emotional Carrasco, who was activated before the game following several minor league rehab outings.